-Nano technologies are powerful, usually inexpensive and have less regulations then vaccines, meaning they will be available to the public faster then the development of a vaccine.
+Nanotechnologies are powerful, usually inexpensive, and have fewer regulations than vaccines, meaning they will be available to the public faster than the development of a vaccine.

 One promising avenue is paper-based colorimetric sensors.
 This has been used successfully in Mycobacterium tuberculosis and HPV.
 This would allow for quick and easy detection of the virus.